What Is a Feature Store?

 Storing

-Machine learning teams require two forms of data access: real-time, to serve modeled or computed results to customers (for example, a bank might want to know whether a transaction that just happened is fraudulent and an ecommerce company might want to recommend content to a user based on the products they’ve just looked at), and retroactive, to generate data for model training, to monitor how features are changing over time, or to run analytic queries.
+Machine learning teams require two forms of data access: real-time, to serve modeled or computed results to customers, and retroactive, to generate data for model training, to monitor how features are changing over time, or to run analytic queries.

 Serving